Binary response model with many weak instruments: Introduction

-In our setting, instrumental variables are allowed to be nearly weak; such instruments are common in empirical studies using binary response models.
-For example, \cite{Miguel2004}, \cite{Norton2008}, \cite*{Nunn2014}, \cite*{Frijters2009} and \cite*{Bastian2018} report small values of the first-stage F test statistic that is known to be closely related to the weakness of instruments in the linear model (\citealp*{Staiger1997}; \citealp{Stocka}).
-Although this statistic is not a perfect measure of instrument strength in binary response models (e.g., \citealp*{frazier2020weak}), such small values of F statistic are suggestive that their instrumental variables might be weak.
-However, in spite of its practical importance, only a few studies concern the issue of (nearly) weak instruments in endogenous binary response models. \cite{frazier2020weak} study a way to test the weakness of instruments using a distorted J test under a parametric assumption. \cite{Andrews2013} investigate asymptotic properties of the generalized method of moment (GMM) estimator under weak identification and apply their estimation approach to an endogenous probit model.
+We consider nearly weak instruments in the framework of \cite{Newey2009a}.
+These instruments are commonly observed in empirical studies involving a binary dependent variable.
+For example, \cite{Miguel2004}, \cite{Norton2008}, \cite*{Nunn2014}, \cite*{Frijters2009}, and \cite*{Bastian2018} report small values of the first-stage F test statistic that is known to be closely related to the weakness of instruments in the linear model (\citealp*{Staiger1997}; \citealp{Stocka}).
+Although this statistic is not a perfect measure of instrument strength in binary response models (e.g., \citealp*{frazier2020weak}), such small F test statistics suggest that their instrumental variables might be weak.
+However, in spite of its practical importance, only a few studies concern the issue of (nearly) weak instruments in endogenous binary response models. \cite{frazier2020weak} study a way to test the weakness of instruments using a distorted J test under a parametric assumption. \cite{Andrews2013} investigate asymptotic properties of the generalized method of moments (GMM) estimator under weak identification and apply their estimation approach to an endogenous probit model.
 However, even in these articles, the case with many weak instruments has not been studied.